waltz-controls/JTango/README.md

 ### Usage

-Add GitHub maven repo to your `pom.xml`
+Add GitHub and Bintray maven repos to your `pom.xml`

 ```xml
     <repositories>